The Best Drain Snakes for Unclogging Pipes

 Manual vs. Electric Drain Snakes

-Most of the drain snakes used by the average homeowner have a small crank that’s turned by hand to advance and retract the cable.
-These manual drain snakes are fine for occasional use around the house to unclog simple blockages in your kitchen or bathroom sink, tub, or toilet.
-If you expect to use your drain snake on a regular basis (perhaps you live in an older home with temperamental plumbing, or have family members unsure of what should not be put down the drain), or you need to tackle major clogs in water mains, downspouts, or washing machines, you might prefer the extra muscle and reduced hand strain of an electric drain snake.
-These tools advance and retract the cable at the push of a button, and power their way through very stubborn clogs.
-You’ll pay for that oomph, however: As a general rule, while manual drain snakes are fairly inexpensive, you’ll pay three or four times that amount for an electric plumbing snake.
+Most drain snakes have a small crank that’s turned by hand to advance and retract the cable.
+These manual drain snakes are good for occasional use around the house to unclog simple blockages in your kitchen or bathroom sink, tub, or toilet.
+If you expect to use your drain snake on a regular basis (perhaps you live in an older home with temperamental plumbing, or have family members unsure of what should not be put down the drain), or if you need to tackle major clogs in gutter downspouts or washing machines, you might prefer the extra muscle and reduced hand strain of an electric drain snake.
+These tools advance and retract the cable at the push of a button and power their way through stubborn clogs.
+This extra oomph comes at a premium; electric plumbing snakes tend to cost more than their manual counterparts.

 1. BEST OVERALL: RIDGID Power Spin

-Whether the clog is in your kitchen sink, bathroom sink, shower drain, or tub drain, the RIDGID Power Spin can come to the rescue.
+Whether the clog is in your kitchen sink, bathroom sink, shower drain, or tub drain, the RIDGID Power Spin is our top-pick option for clearing it.
 Its manual crank sends the 25-foot, 1/4-inch cable twisting and turning its way down your pipes, while the screw-shaped head chews through semi-solid clogs and also catches and retrieves hair, paper, or other fibrous gunk.
-Want a little more power than a hand-crank can provide?
-Just attach the drain snake to your power drill, and voila!
-Now it’s an electric plumbing snake.
-Reviewers praise its effectiveness and the convenience of using the tool either on its own or in combination with a power drill.
+On its own or used in combination with a power drill, the RIDGID is a convenient and effective tool.

 2. BEST FOR TOILET CLOGS: RIDGID K-3 Toilet Auger

-While almost any drain snake can clear clogs from a toilet, there’s a risk of scratching or damaging the porcelain bowl in the process.
-Not so with the RIDGID K-3 Toilet Auger, which has a vinyl protective sheath over the metal cable to prevent unsightly scratches.
+The RIDGID K-3 Toilet Auger is specially designed for use on toilets.
+To prevent damage to the toilet bowl while the tool is in use, the RIDGID features a vinyl protective sheath over its metal cable.
 Position the 30-inch tube inside the toilet so the rubber foot rests right at the bowls’ outlet, and then crank the three-foot cable down.
-The kink-resistant, super-flexible cable reaches down to the blockage, and its bulbous, coiled head easily breaks through soft clogs, while catching and retrieves more solids like wadded-up toilet paper, flushed toys, and dropped jewelry.
+The kink-resistant, super-flexible cable reaches down to the blockage, and its bulbous, coiled head easily breaks through soft clogs, while catching and retrieving solids like wadded-up toilet paper, flushed toys, and dropped jewelry.

 Hair is one of the most common causes of slow-draining bathroom sinks and shower or tub drains.
-Luckily, the FlexiSnake Drain Weasel is designed expressly for the purpose of dealing with this problem.
+The FlexiSnake Drain Weasel Sink Snake is designed for the purpose of dealing with this problem.
 Crank the handle to send the 18-inch flexible snake down the drain and let its bristly tip, covered with micro-hooks, grab onto clumps of hair.
 Once the clog is gone, you can toss away the head of the snake (five replacement snake heads are included)—no need to store a dirty, gunky tool.

 4. BEST UPGRADE: TACKLIFE Drain Auger